Posts by Collection

 publications

-Extrapolation of Minimum Daily Returns and Corporate Bond Pricing
+Extrapolation of Minimum Daily Returns and Corporate Bond Pricing, with Tse-Chun Lin

 Presented at HKU, FMA 2022

-This study shows that firm managers actively learn from corporate bond prices when making capital investment decisions.
+This study shows that firm managers depend on bond price information for capital investment decisions.
 The managerial dependence on the bond markets is negatively responsive to bond fund institutional sell-herding, which reflects non-fundamental price changes in firms.
-This learning channel complements the equity-based learning process, providing additional evidence...
-Read more
+This learning channel complements the equity-based learning process, providing additional evidence for the... [+]

 talks